 If the Group has retained substantially all the risks and rewards of ownership of the transferred asset, the Group continues to recognize the transferred asset.

-Notes to the Consolidated Financial Statements For the years ended December 31, 2020, 2021 and 2022
+LG DISPLAY CO., LTD. AND SUBSIDIARIES Notes to the Consolidated Financial Statements For the years ended December 31, 2021, 2022 and 2023

-(e) Financial Instruments.
-Continued
+(f) Financial Instruments, Continued